wizonesolutions/vagrant-parallels-tools/Readme.md

 ## Advanced Usage

-vagrant-vbguest provides installers for generic linux and debian/ubuntu.
+vagrant-parallels-tools provides installers for generic linux and debian/ubuntu.
 Installers take care of the whole installation process, that includes where to save the iso file inside the guest and where to mount it.

 ```ruby